 Funds are requested for electronic reporting outreach and support activities.
 Interest among state Partners and harvesters has been steadily rising and a steady stream of new users are adopting the system where agencies will accept electronic reports though SAFIS.
 In addition, recent and pending management actions mandate electronic reporting.
 SAFIS eTrips in both the mobile and on-line versions are likely to be used by the majority of harvesters as the reporting tool.
+This will be especially true in late FY2021 and FY2022 as eTRIPS will be the only application on the east coast that will be considered compliant with the One Stop Reporting (OSR) requirements.
 In addition, the majority of trips will be reported to the SAFIS system regardless of the tool selected.

-Funds requested include both costs associated with the initial deployment and ongoing support.
-Initial startup costs include but are not limited to in-person training workshops for harvesters and Partner Agency personnel and published training guides and videos that will be available via the ACCSP website.
-ACCSP continue to contract for help desk support for SAFIS which would include 24/7 helpdesk support, a toll free number to contact support personnel and a helpdesk ticketing program designed to keep track of all requests and provide feedback to the Program.
+Funds requested include both costs associated with initial deployment and ongoing support.
+Initial startup costs include, but are not limited to, in-person and virtual training workshops for harvesters and partner agency personnel and published training guides and videos that will be available via the ACCSP website.
+ACCSP continues to contract for help desk support for SAFIS which includes 24/7 helpdesk support, a toll free number to contact support personnel, and a helpdesk ticketing program designed to keep track of all requests and provide feedback to the Program.
+With increases to mandatory electronic federal reporting in 2021 and 2022, additional helpdesk support is anticipated.

-Other Expenses 2020
+Other Expenses 2022

 Software Support \$60,000

-Hardware

-Support \$7,500
+Hardware Support \$7,500

-Communications/

-Internet

-Connectivity \$27,500
+Communications/Internet Connectivity \$16,700

-Printing

-(outreach) \$2,500
+Printing (outreach) \$2,500

-Contract Services \$175,000
+Software Development \$90,000

+Help Desk Support \$75,000

-Total \$272,500
+Total \$251,700